World-Consistent Data Generation for Vision-and-Language Navigation

-\ZR{A promising solution is to augment data for scaling up the diversity of training environments.
+A promising solution is to augment data for scaling up the diversity of training environments.
 Several approaches leverage new simulated 3D environments by systematically extracting visual observation and generating instructions through various sampling techniques \cite{26,27,47}.
 Some other methods instead focus on editing the Matterport3D environments by changing styles, object appearances, viewpoint locations, high-frequency textures, or other relevant features of visual observations \cite{31,40,44}.
-However, all these studies exhibit insufficiency in diversity, constrained either by the volume of scenes available in new simulators or by the statistical pattern of Matterport3D.
+However, all these studies exhibit insufficient diversity, constrained either by the volume of scenes available in new simulators or by the statistical pattern of Matterport3D.
 Recently, PanoGen \cite{19} augments visual observations by leveraging the Stable Diffusion Model \cite{32} to recursively generate panoramic images from textual descriptions.
-Though having achieved impressive improvement on VLN tasks, PanoGen mainly pays attention to high-level semantics and ignores the essential knowledge of the 3D world, leading to severe world-inconsistency that could confuse the agent and impede navigation performance, as depicted in Figure~\ref{fig:world-consistency} (b).
-In conclusion, how to generate VLN data both diverse and world-consistent remains a challenge. }
+Though having achieved impressive improvement in VLN tasks, PanoGen mainly pays attention to high-level semantics and ignores the essential knowledge of the 3D world, leading to severe world-inconsistency that could confuse the agent and impede navigation performance.
+In conclusion, how to generate VLN data both diverse and world-consistent remains a challenge.

-\ZR{To address these shortcomings, we aim to achieve a high-quality data generation by taking both diversity and world-consistency into account.
-Here \textit{world-consistency} delineate that all components in the synthesized panoramas share spatially consistent views coherently aligned with real-world.
+As depicted in Fig.~\ref{fig:teaser}, to address these shortcomings, we aim to achieve high-quality data generation by taking both diversity and world-consistency into account.
+Here \textit{world-consistency} delineates that all components in the synthesized panoramas share spatially consistent views coherently aligned with the real world.
 For VLN agents, world-consistency involves two aspects: trajectory level and viewpoint level.
-At the trajectory level, world-consistency entails ensuring visual observations across various locations alongside a given trajectory are spatially coherent.
-At the viewpoint level, world-consistency requires all perspective images of the same viewpoint can ensure spatially consistent among perspectives and construct a wraparound panorama, without contradictory artifacts.
-We argue that world-consistency is paramount for synthesizing VLN datasets and serves a pivotal role in environmental perception and understanding.}
+At the trajectory level, world-consistency entails ensuring visual observations across various locations alongside a given trajectory are spatially coherent. \ZY{At the viewpoint level, world consistency requires all perspective images to be seamlessly aligned and wraparound into a coherent panorama.} We argue that world-consistency is paramount for synthesizing VLN datasets and serves a pivotal role in environmental perception and understanding.